wighawag/hardhat-deploy/README.md

 };
 ```

-The proxy option can also be an object which can set the specific owner that the proxy is going to be managed by.
+The proxy field can also be an object which can set the specific owner that the proxy is going to be managed by.

-See example:
+For example:

 ```js
 module.exports = async ({getNamedAccounts, deployments, getChainId}) => {